sviperll/ozymandias/maven-parent/README.md

 Add main class and classpath to jar manifest and create archives with jar file and it's dependencies

+### strict-dependencies ###

+Implies strict-dependencies-usage and enforce-dependencies-versions profiles described below.

+### strict-dependencies-usage ###

+Use analyze-only goal of maven-dependency-plugin to make all dependencies explicit and to get rid of unused dependencies

+### enforce-dependencies-versions ###

+Use enforcer plugin to make sure that all transitive dependencies are resolved and same version number is chosen for same artifacts.

 ### no-deploy-to-maven-repository ###